Code-Institute-Submissions/Lomasney-Motors/README.md

  that states 'Request a Quote' which directs the user to the contact section once clicked.

  **_About Section_**
- - The about section is designed as a two column container with section header and three small parapgraphs of text about the company to the left and on the right column there is an full width image of the company owner Dermot Lomasney.
+ - The about section is designed as a two column container with section header and three small paragraphs of text about the company to the left and on the right column there is an full width image of the company owner Dermot Lomasney.

  **_Services Section_**